Itamarshahar/cloud_posture_system/README.md

 Enable MFA Delete for highly sensitive buckets where operationally feasible, and restrict versioning and delete permissions to trusted principals only. https://docs.aws.amazon.com/AmazonS3/latest/userguide/MultiFactorAuthenticationDelete.html

-Ensure your repository includes both research findings and working code You may use official AWS documentation, security best practices guides, and standard developer resources.